Qing or Manchu Dynasty 清朝 1644 - 1911 - the end of Emperors

 Qing Decline

 The pivotal time in the fortunes of the Qing dynasty was about 1800, the emperors in the later half of the century did not have the strength of leadership of their predecessors, natural disasters started to question their ‘Mandate of heaven’.
 The reason for the gradual degradation of their ability to rule is widely debated but population pressure must be the fundamental one.
 There were always so many unemployed people that prices were driven too low for factories to be able compete with handmade goods.
-All viable land had already been used for agriculture, there was nowhere left to plant new crops.
+All suitable land was already in use for agriculture, there was nowhere left to plant new crops.

 As the Manchu people were originally grassland horse riders their military successes only extended to the land and not the seas.
 After a number of humiliating naval defeats by neighbors and pirates the Qing dynasty turned its back on the sea, leaving trade to continue without naval support.

-The first of many internal rebellions was the White Lotus Rebellion (1796-1804) which was a Buddhist inspired movement to reinstate the 'native' Ming dynasty.
-The rebels managed to hold out in mountain retreats.
+The first of many internal rebellions was the White Lotus Rebellion ➚ (1796-1804) which was a Buddhist inspired movement to reinstate the 'native' Ming dynasty.
+The rebels held out against the Manchus in mountain retreats. for seven years.
 It was the first demonstration that Manchu power was limited and it all proved very costly.
-An offshoot of this movement was the Eight Trigrams Society which attacked the Forbidden City in 1813, it received the support of several top eunuchs.
+An offshoot of this movement was the Eight Trigrams Society ➚ which attacked the Forbidden City in 1813, it received the support of several top eunuchs.
 In the late Qing dynasty over 60 million died in various rebellions including many troubles with the Miao ethnic group.

 The Queue